 enforceRole property is set on the group, the service will be automatically configured to use the group role and hence limited by the quota.
 If the property is not set, but users want their service be limited by a quota, they can configure their service with the group role manually.

-For backwards compatibility, any existing and new groups will have
+For backwards compatibility, any existing top-level groups will have

 enforceRole property set to false.
-Consequently, existing or new services launched in such groups continue to use their legacy role (actual role depends on the service) instead of the group role.
+Consequently, existing and new services launched in such groups continue to use their legacy role instead of the group role.
+To modify this and cause new services to consume quota, run:

-To migrate a stateless service that uses a legacy role to a group role, a user can simply reconfigure the role of the service to group role and do an update.
+Existing services will continue to not consume quota and must be migrated.
+To migrate a stateless service that uses a legacy role to a group role, a user can simply update the role field of the service via a app / pod update:

 To migrate a stateful service (for example, DC/OS Kafka, DC/OS Cassandra), a user has to update the role of the service and run a